The human respiratory system as a feedback structure, from Scale and Design for Peer-to-Peer and Cloud (see Research Report RR2011-01)

 The relationship between computing technology and society is transitioning rapidly toward a new form of intimate interaction based on intelligent applications built with a combination of large-scale distributed computing and large-scale machine learning.
 Computing systems will learn to interact with us at a level much closer to human senses and abilities.
 For example, real-time audio language translation (using learning to map between phoneme sequences in different languages) and creative problem solving (brute force search tamed by domain knowledge and learning algorithms) are coming soon, in addition to many other abilities not yet clearly imagined.
 The Transreal Initiative aims to catalyze this transition by building bridges between the different stakeholders: large-scale distributed computing (especially clouds and peer-to-peer), large-scale machine learning, and many areas of domain knowledge.

 The Mozart system is a development platform for intelligent, distributed applications.
 It is based on the Oz language.
 We make regular releases approximately once per year.
 Version 1.4.0 was released on July 3, 2008 and features a complete redesign of the network-transparent distribution layer that improves flexibility, supports asynchronous failure handling, and simplifies the programmer interface (see Raphaël Collet's Ph.D. dissertation).
-Version 2.0 with a completely redesigned and reimplemented emulator has been released in 2013.
+Version 2.0 with a completely redesigned and reimplemented emulator was released in 2013.
 The new emulator is designed for 64-bit architectures and to be easily maintainable and extensible.
+We are now working on version 2.1, which will be released in 2014.
 Here are four different overview talks about Mozart:

 The purpose of this project is to make Oz into a secure language based on the principle of least authority, supported by a cryptographically secure version of Mozart (see the report on secure distribution in Mozart).
 With such a language, many important security problems become much easier to solve.
 Examples of such problems are protection against computer viruses and the so-called trade-off between security and usability.
 This project is inspired by and collaborates with the E Project.